johanneslumpe/versionguard/README.md

-# :closed_lock_with_key: Versionguard
+# 🔐 Versionguard

 **Diverging core dependencies between multiple applications are a thing of the past!
 Versionguard is here to protect your applications from out of sync dependencies - on your terms!**

-## :clipboard: Features
+## 📋 Features
-- :tada: Manage blessed dependency versions across multiple applications with ease
+- 🎉 Manage blessed dependency versions across multiple applications with ease
-- :clipboard: Multiple application groups with multiple dependency sets for tailored version governance
+- 📋 Multiple application groups with multiple dependency sets for tailored version governance
-- :alarm_clock: Grace periods allow for staggered upgrading
+- ⏰ Grace periods allow for staggered upgrading
-- :vertical_traffic_light: Tiered version checking: pass, tentantive pass and fail
+- 🚦 Tiered version checking: pass, tentantive pass and fail
-- :zap: Automatically fail builds on CI when dependencies are out of date
+- ⚡️ Automatically fail builds on CI when dependencies are out of date

 ![Basic workflow](https://johanneslumpe.github.io/versionguard/assets/00_full-basic-flow.svg "Basic workflow")

-## :book: Available Commands
+## 📖 Available Commands

 ### Version Checking